bw2analyzer.contribution#

 Only returns matrix values which are in the top rows and columns.
 Element values are returned as a tuple:

-(row, col, row index in top rows, col index in top cols, value)
+(row, col, row index in top rows, col index in top cols, value).Example:

 matrix = [ [0, 0, 1, 0], [2, 0, 4, 0], [3, 0, 1, 1], [0, 7, 0, 1], ]